po-themethod/deis-router/README.md

 When combined with a good certificate, the router's _default_ SSL options are sufficient to earn an A grade from [Qualys SSL Labs](https://www.ssllabs.com/ssltest/analyze.html).

 Earning an A+ is as easy as simply enabling HTTP Strict Transport Security (see the `router.deis.io/nginx.ssl.hsts.enabled` option), but be aware that this will implicitly trigger the `router.deis.io/nginx.ssl.enforce` option and cause your applications to permanently use HTTPS for _all_ requests.

+#### Client Certificates

+The deis-router can enforce that clients are only allowed to talk with your routable applications when clients provide a client certificate.
+Clients without the correct client cerficate will be denied at the router.

+Client certificate enforcement is activated when the `router.deis.io/nginx.clientCertificates` annotation on the deis-router deployment is set to contain a base64 encoded certificate.
+Multiple certificates can be specified with comma separated values.

+Client certificants, when configured, are active on all applications/domains where deis-router is configured to use ssl.
+Using application-specific ssl certificates will turn on client-certificate verification for those applications.
+Using a platform domain and a platform certificate will turn on client-certificate verification for all routable applications.

 ### Front-facing load balancer